What's in your food that isn't on the label?

 When independent labs do test, they consistently find that contaminant levels vary widely between brands—and lower-contamination options usually exist.
 The data is actionable.
 It just doesn't exist for most products yet.
 That's the gap Canopy is designed to close.

-Canopy crowdfunds independent contaminant testing of everyday products.
+Canopy crowdfunds contaminant testing of everyday products by independent, third-party labs.

 You tell us what you buy, we send it to an accredited lab, and the results are published for everyone.